hyungmogu/react-notes-and-exercises/05_react_router_basics/topic_1/01_notes.md

 ## React Router
 - loads components without reloading page dynamically
-- is an external library that compliments
+- is an external library that compliments react library
     - React does not come with built-in routing features

 - Here you will learn how to